 Highlights along the way are the majestic Sgurr nan Gillean and Bla Bheinn in the Black Cuillin range which are amongst the highest peaks in the region, though both fall short of the highest mountain – Sgurr Alasdair – which is 3,254 feet high.

-Visitors that would rather just snap a couple of photos before moving on to their next destination will find plenty of photo opportunities at Sligachan including the statue of the mountaineering duo Collie and MacKenzie who created many of the routes across Skye in the late 1800s.
+Visitors who would rather just snap a couple of photos before moving on to their next destination will find plenty of photo opportunities at Sligachan including the statue of the mountaineering duo Collie and MacKenzie who created many of the routes across Skye in the late 1800s.

 The statue was commissioned by a heritage group that also installed a car park near it allowing visitors to take a break from the A87 and visit another landmark that’s featured on countless postcards – the Old Sligachan Bridge.